DixithBandari/BigData_and_the_modern_era/README.md

 # BigData..
 This project involves introduction to BigData, it's types, the 6V's, the phases and the challenges in in BigData analysis.
+I have also written an article on usage of Big Data in Healthcare industry which is mentioned in this repository.

 # What is BigData
 Large and complicated datasets that are difficult to manage, process, or analyze using conventional data processing tools and techniques are referred to as "Big Data."